hbowie/SoftDevBigIdeas-23/content/Reference.md

 Body:

-A bibliography, a glossary, and various indices to the site's content.
+Some info about the author, a glossary, and a list of the tools used to create this work.